zanti-eth/zanti-eth.github.io/articles/cex/binance.md

 # 📈 The Ultimate Guide to Binance: From Sign-Up to Trading Like a Pro

 *"Binance isn’t just a crypto exchange—it’s a financial universe.
-Whether you're here to trade, invest, or just HODL, this guide will turn you from a newbie into a savvy user."*
+Whether you're here to trade, invest, or just HODL, this guide will turn you from a newbie into a savvy user"*

 ---